Pheon-Dev/pigeon/README.md

 ## Commands

 * `PigeonToggle`: Toggle the entire plugin by either killing the pigeon or respawning it

+### Battery Module
+* `PigeonToggleBattery`: Toggle the battery modules and its submodules
+* `PigeonToggleBatteryStatus`: Toggle the battery status submodule
+* `PigeonToggleBatteryCapacity`: Toggle the battery capacity icon submodule
+* `PigeonToggleBatteryCharge`: Toggle the battery charge and it's percentage submodule

+### Internet Module
+* `PigeonToggleInternet`: Toggle the internet module and its submodules
+* `PigeonToggleEthernet`: Toggle the ethernet submodule
+* `PigeonToggleWifi`: Toggle the wifi icon submodule
+* `PigeonToggleBitRate`: Toggle the bitrate submodule
+* `PigeonToggleEssid`: Toggle the ESSID submodule(wifi name)

+### Date and Time Module
+* `PigeonToggleDateTime`: Toggle the date and time modules and its submodules
+* `PigeonToggleDate`: Toggle the date submodule
+* `PigeonToggleTime`: Toggle the time submodule
+* `PigeonToggleDay`: Toggle the day submodule

 ```lua
 vim.keymap.set("n", "<leader>p", ":PigeonToggle<CR>", { silent = true })